eBuccaneer/node-request-parser/README.md

 #### disableRegex
 Set to true if you trust yourself and like to save computation time through disabling regex check of each key.

+## License
+This code available under the MIT License.
+See License.md for details.